dddrrreee/cs140e-21win-dev/labs/2-bootloader/README.md

   2. The sub-directory `unix-side` has the code that will run on your Unix laptop.
 You'll implement the code missing in `simple-boot.c:simple_boot`.

+  3. The sub-directory `cs140e-21win-dev/libunix` has a set of Unix utility routines.
+By now you've implemented two of these:
+     `find_ttyusb` and `read_file`.

 For this part: